Rituraj-ksi/CVAD-GAN/README.md

 The notebook implements a CVAD-GAN model, a hybrid architecture that combines the benefits of both Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs).
 This model is designed for image generation and anomaly detection.

+Note: We have recently removed the CVAD's code as we are further taking toward on Hardware realization.
+So, if you want the code please contact Rituraj Singh or you guys can wait till we again make it public.
+Happy Codingggg.......

 Peds1 (#Video No.- 21)
 <img src='Static/Ped1.gif' align="center" width="100%">
 Peds2 (#Video No.- 4)